jundalisay/superb/content/en/research/kepler/harmony/book-2/part-13..md

 Figure H in the engraved plate, following page 53,'-’ shows three pentagons lying in the plane and leaving a gap.

-## Proposition 17

-A figure with an odd number of sides, around which figures of 2 kinds are fitted, cannot form a congruence which is the same at every angle, either in the plane or in space.
+## Proposition 17: A figure with an odd number of sides, around which figures of 2 kinds are fitted, cannot form a congruence which is the same at every angle, either in the plane or in space

 For one angle of the figure will have the same figure on both sides of it, which is not the case for the other angles.
 The reason for this can be seen in figure C of the engraved plate below.

-## Proposition 18

-There are only three ways in which the plane can be filled most perfectly around a point, in each case using figures of only one kind: by using six trigons, or four tetragons, or three hexagons.
+## Proposition 18: There are only 3 ways in which the plane can be filled most perfectly around a point.

+Each case uses shapes of only 1 kind, by using:
+- 6 trigons
+- 4 tetragons or
+- 3 hexagons.

 Book 1 Part 33 said that the angle of a trigon is 2/3 of a right angle.
-Therefore the 6 angles of 6 trigons are 12 thirds, D. that is four whole right angles.
+Therefore the 6 angles of 6 trigons are 12 thirds, D.

+that is four whole right angles.
 See D.^^

 Similarly, the angle of a tetragon is one right angle.
 Therefore, the 4 angles of 4 tetragons make 4 right angles.